 The Small Animal Hospital is seeking new team members to join our team and provide friendly, high quality care to our patients.

 A few of our openings are highlighted below.
-To apply and see other listings of careers available at the Small Animal Hospital, visit the UF Jobs site
+To see other positions available at the Small Animal Hospital, please visit the UF Jobs site.

-SUMMARY OF POSITION ROLE/RESPONSIBILITIES: UF’s Small Animal Hospital is recruiting for a Veterinary Technician for their Intensive Care Unit.
-This position will provide nursing care for critically ill patients.
-This position will assist clinicians and students with emergency and critical care patients and procedures.
-This position will have an intermediate responsibility to provide instruction and demonstration to students, interns, and residents in a clinical setting.
-The person is expected to communicate effectively and demonstrate critical thinking and professionalism.
-This position requires a strong knowledge of veterinary nursing care and techniques.
-This position requires a basic understanding of anatomy, physiology, pharmacology, and disease processes.
-This position requires a post offer health assessment and criminal background check.
+This position will provide nursing care for critically ill patients, assist clinicians and students with emergency and critical care patients and procedures as well as have an intermediate responsibility to provide instruction and demonstration to students, interns, and residents in a clinical setting.
+The person is expected to communicate effectively and demonstrate critical thinking and professionalism, have a strong knowledge of veterinary nursing care and techniques and have a basic understanding of anatomy, physiology, pharmacology, and disease processes.

-SUMMARY OF POSITION ROLE/RESPONSIBILITIES: The Veterinary Technician position in UF’s Small Animal Surgery department assists with the following: receiving surgery patients for evaluation and rechecks, performing nursing care functions such as feeding, treatments, bandaging, and physical therapy, instructing veterinary students in general technical skills as well as specialized surgical nursing, and assisting clinicians in performing exams and procedures on patients, among other responsibilities.
-This position requires independent, precise care of animals under the direction of doctors and manager, as well as thorough, professional, and pleasant communication with a wide range of clients, doctors, students, and co-workers.
-The ideal candidate has ample experience in veterinary medicine, excellent communication and organization skills, and an interest in teaching.
-This position requires a post offer health assessment.
+The Veterinary Technician position in UF’s Neurology department assists with the following: receiving neurology patients for evaluation and rechecks, performing nursing care functions such as feeding, treatments, bandaging, and physical therapy, instructing veterinary students in general technical skills as well as specialized neurology nursing, client and referring veterinarian communication, and assisting clinicians in performing exams and procedures on patients, among other responsibilities.